How to Set Up Custom Channel Groupings in Google Analytics and Why It Matters

 To edit an existing channel, click the channel you want to edit and amend the rules:

-Here, a rule has been added to state that traffic from the Fresh Egg Australian site (www.fresheggdigital.com.au) should not be included in referral traffic:
+Here, a rule has been added to state that traffic from an Australian site that should not be included in referral traffic:

 Step 5: Order channel rules to ensure data is captured correctly